kkazala/generator-rush-publish/docs/rush_BulkCommandsSPFx.md

 ```

 > The `spfx:package` and  `spfx:package-dev` have all the usual parameters by default enabled for bulk commands, plus `--quiet`.
+`spfx:package-dev`, bumps the revision number in `/config/package-solution.json` of changed projects, whilst `spfx:package` copies version from `package.json` to the `/config/package-solution.json`, making sure it has `major.minor.patch.0` format.

+To make sure that these changes will not be detected by `rush change`, `package-solution.json` are registered in [rush-project.json (experimental)](https://rushjs.io/pages/configs/rush-project_json) files specific to individual projects.

 ## Package SPFx solution